Data structures#

 Depth where the measurement was taken

-If you’re only interested in the measurements and don’t need to work with geometries or any other additional header data, it is adviced to directly work with the data object to avoid additional overhead caused by a parent collection object (overhead is caused by checks of the header against data after every operation to ensure header/data alignment).
-Read functions for point and line data (see: Reading data) return a corresponding collection object by default, but you can assign only the data object to a variable in order to continue with just the data.
+If you’re only interested in the measurements and don’t need to work with geometries or any other additional header data, it is adviced to directly work with the data table to avoid some additional overhead caused by a Collection object (overhead is caused by checks of the header against data after every operation to ensure header/data alignment).
+The different read functions for data (see: Reading data) return a corresponding collection object by default, but you can assign only the Pandas DataFrame of the data table is returned to continue with just the data.
 See the example below.
-Some read functions, such as read_borehole_table provide the argument as_collection which defaults to True, but can be set to False to only return the LayeredData object in this example.
+Some read functions, such as read_borehole_table provide the argument as_collection which defaults to True, but can be set to False to only return the data table in this example.

 # Load the Utrecht Science Park example borehole data and only assign the data.